hazaveh/mySQLtoes/README.md

 3. Automatically create fields based on columns name in your MySQL table.
 4. Batch inserting into elastic search, pagination queries. you can set a limit for each select and insert into ES.

+**Installation:**
+to use this script make sure you are having php >= 5.3 installed on your machine.

+ 1. Download and extract the tool.
+ 2. open config.php file and set the credentials of your elasticsearch and mysql database.
+ 3. execute run.php in command line.

 I'll be adding more functionalities such as custom mapping and ... to it in near future if I can manage my time.